Artificial Neuron

 Your brain is made up of neurons.
 Each neuron is a cell that sums its inputs, then if the total is greater than its threshold, it fires an output.
 That's basically all you and I are: 100 billion little adders, all running in parallel, cross-connected in interesting ways.

 Since neurons are simple devices, they are easy to construct.
-I built one using an operational amplifier and a few variable resistors.
+Back in the 1990s I built one using an operational amplifier and a few variable resistors.
 It has three inputs which can either be controlled manually using push buttons or electrically using banana jacks.
 Each input is weighted positively or negatively using a potentiometer.
 The sum of the weighted inputs is compared against the threshold potentiometer.
 If the sum exceeds the threshold, a light turns on and power is sent to the output banana jack.

 [Artificial Neuron]